intel-retail/automated-vending/docs_src/index.md

-# Automated Checkout Reference Design
+# Automated Checkout Reference Implementation

 ## Introduction

-This guide helps you build and run the Automated Checkout Reference Design.
+This guide helps you build and run the Automated Checkout Reference Implementation.

 Upon completing the steps in this guide, you will be ready to integrate sensors and services to build your own complete solution.